 Worship Council developed our outside worship area.
 The whole school created a cross to display and focus our worship.
 In designing the cross the children thought of the following images:

-There is a dedicated area for worship outdoors and all the children were be asked to contribute their ideas for this special space.
+There is a dedicated area for worship outdoors and all the children were asked to contribute their ideas for this special space.